ydna564/Screen-Reader/README.md

 **One-time after installing:** grant **Screen Recording**, **Accessibility** (and **Input Monitoring**, if listed) to **ScreenReader** in System Settings → Privacy & Security — permissions given to Terminal don't carry over to the new app.
-Then quit (👁 → Quit) and reopen it once.
+Then quit and reopen it once.
 Logs go to `~/Library/Logs/ScreenReader.log` if anything misbehaves.